0xyy66/0xyy66.github.io/2024-12-15-how-to-craft-malicious-ml-models.md

 ![](./assets/images/reverse_shell.png)

-> I hacked myself and messed my terminal 😅.
+> I hacked myself and messed up my terminal 😅.

 ## How to defend yourself
 If you’re a machine learning practitioner, you might be asking yourself, “How can I protect myself when downloading countless PyTorch models from Hugging Face?”
 While I’ll outline some solutions at the end, let’s first dive into some background to set the stage.